polkadot-js/api/docs/start/typescript.user.md

 # TypeScript user generated

 In the previous section we looked at the TypeScript definitions that are available and is generated from both the chain and definitions.
-Here we will expand upon the use of the infrastructure created to define types as part of the `@polkadot/types` library and see how to use them to generate your onw definitions and chain types.
+Here we will expand upon the use of the infrastructure created to define types as part of the `@polkadot/types` library and see how to use them to generate your own definitions and chain types.

 ## Definitions